 If casting is required, use viscose or another type of silicon pottant.
-The OEM is strongly advised to qualify such processes in combination with the module before implementing this in the production.
+The OEM is strongly advised to qualify that such processes are suitable for the module before implementing them in the production.

-Casting will void the warranty.
+\overline{F} Casting voids the warranty.

 Grounding metal covers